AI Application Gives Users Real-Time Feedback on the Level of Peace in the Social Media Videos They Watch: Methods: YouTube data

 While effective for structured news text, this prompt proved \emph{overly complex and ill-suited} for the conversational, faster-paced, and stylistically different nature of YouTube video transcripts.
 The extensive rules and examples did not generalize well to the broader domains, leading to inconsistent and unreliable scoring.

-\paragraph{Iterative Refinement (Simplistic-Generalizable Prompt)} Recognizing the limitations of the initial prompt, we engaged in an iterative engineering process to develop a version optimized for YouTube transcripts.
+\paragraph{Iterative refinement (simplistic-generalizable prompt)} Recognizing the limitations of the initial prompt, we engaged in an iterative engineering process to develop a version optimized for YouTube transcripts.
 The primary goals were to simplify the instructions leading to better generalizability, maintain the core 5-dimensional analysis.

-\subsection{Human Feedback}
+\subsection{Human feedback}

 To establish a rigorous benchmark for evaluating our automated approaches, we collaborated with human experts specializing in peace research and conflict studies.
 Our team of peace researchers, including social psychologists, anthropologists, and conflict resolution specialists from Columbia University's Morton Deutsch International Center for Cooperation and Conflict Resolution, independently evaluated a gold standard set of 52 YouTube videos.
+(Links to the rubrics used and the coders results are in the Supplementary Information section.)

 Each expert scored videos across all five dimensions using the same 1-5 scale employed by our computational models.
 Videos were selected to represent a diverse range of content types, including political commentary, news analysis, social issues discussion, and cultural critique.